 Point Hacks do not earn commission on this card.
 More about this →

-The Westpac Airpoints Platinum MasterCard is the mid-range Air New Zealand Airpoints Dollars (APD) earning MasterCard from Westpac.
-Comes with waived joining fee and membership discount to Air New Zealand Koru Club and complimentary travel insurances.
+Westpac are offering a 300 Airpoints Dollar bonus with the Airpoints Platinum Mastercard until 30 April 2018.
+The card is Westpac’s mid-range Air New Zealand Airpoints Dollars (APD) earning card.
+The card comes with waived joining fees and membership discount to Air New Zealand Koru Club, and complimentary travel insurances.

 |Card||Westpac Airpoints Platinum Mastercard|